AlexanderLolk/Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities/README.md

 Our code requires Python, a library pycryptodome and another repository from tompetersen: https://github.com/tompetersen/threshold-crypto

-if they are not already installed on your device, the following will take care of that.
+if they are not already installed on your device, then the following will take care of that.

-Note: These commands are ran within the project folder.
+Note: These commands are run within the project folder.

 ### Local installation
 To install all of these run this in your terminal: